luxonis/depthai-experiments/gen2-rtsp-streaming/README.md

 brew install pkg-config cairo gobject-introspection gst-plugins-bad gst-plugins-base gstreamer gst-rtsp-server ffmpeg gst-plugins-good
 ```

-(if you're using M1 processor, you might have to configure your homebrew properly to install these packages - check [this StackOverflow question](https://stackoverflow.com/q/64882584))
+(if you're using Mac ARM processor, you might have to configure your homebrew properly to install these packages - check [this StackOverflow question](https://stackoverflow.com/q/64882584))

+### Windows

+I'd suggest using WSL2 and installing Ubuntu on there.
+You can use the command apt-get command from Ubuntu above to install necessary dependencies.

 ## Usage